anushka012399/Health_Insurance_Bill_Prediction/Readme.md

 Dependent variable:<br>
 charges: Individual medical costs billed by health insurance<br><br>
 ***Approach Used in the Project***<br>
-In this report I would be solving the problem with two methods using, Scikit -learn and statsmodel.<br>
+In this project I would be solving the problem with two methods using, Scikit -learn and statsmodel.<br>
 • I will start by fitting the model using SKLearn.
 After I fit the model, unlike with statsmodels, SKLearn does not automatically print the concepts or have a method like summary.
 So we have to print the coefficients,intercepts etc. separately.<br>